sighack/sighack.github.io/_posts/2018-02-14-circle-packing-using-stochastic-search.md

 *All Processing code for this article, along with images and animated GIFs, can be found [on Github](https://github.com/sighack/circle-packing-stochastic)*

-In this post I'm going to explain the idea behind stochastic search and two examples of how it can be applied to circle packing.
+In this post I'm going to explain the idea behind stochastic search and a few examples of how it can be applied to circle packing.

 ## What is Stochastic Search?